• Skip to main content

 If you have a fiscal sponsor, at some point and for any number of reasons, you may consider going out on your own.
 This checklist briefly outlines some of the important considerations for various fiscal sponsorship projects that are contemplating separating from their fiscal sponsor.
 Keep in mind that this is not an exhaustive list, …

-Read morePBPA Fiscal Sponsorship Separation Checklist
+Read MorePBPA Fiscal Sponsorship Separation Checklist

 Board Members and Personal Liability: Options for Nonprofits to Minimize their Risk